-With smaller gatherings, less traveling, and social distancing, the holidays are looking a little different this year.
-However, the pandemic may have shrunk the size of our gatherings but not our enthusiasm for the jolliest time of the year.
-Since most of us will be stationed at home, now is the time to make sure our house is ready for the holidays.
+It’s the jolliest time of the year!
+Now is the time to make sure our house is ready for the holidays.
 Here are some tips for prepping your home:

 Salt the Sidewalks.
 While you might not have as many visitors as years past, salting the sidewalks and pathways are still the best way to prevent an accident.
 Most families are receiving deliveries or gifts from a neighbor or friends.
 Make sure you’re prepared for unexpected deliveries with safe sidewalks.